thomasdarimont/embedded-spring-boot-keycloak-server/readme.md

 # Configuration

 The Keycloak server part can be configured via Spring Boot configuration mechanism.
-See `embedded-spring-boot-keycloak-server-plain/application.yml` for a list of configurable settings.
+See `embedded-keycloak-server-plain/application.yml` for a list of configurable settings.

 # Customizing

-The `embedded-spring-boot-keycloak-server-custom` example project demonstrates how one can use the
+The `embedded-keycloak-server-custom` example project demonstrates how one can use the
-`embedded-spring-boot-keycloak-server-support` library to create an embedded Keycloak server with additional
+`embedded-keycloak-server-spring-boot-starter` library to create an embedded Keycloak server with additional
 customizations like Keycloak extensions and a custom theme.

 # Clustering